 "Output should be high quality" is a wish.
 "Output must contain zero factual claims unsupported by the provided source documents, use active voice in at least 80% of sentences, and stay under 500 words" is a constraint a script can run.

 The shift in 2026 is toward adaptive rubrics — evaluation criteria that adjust per task type while keeping scoring methodology consistent.
-Google's Vertex AI platform formalized this with rubric-based evaluators scoring LLM outputs against hierarchical criteria[2].
+Galileo's agent evaluation research formalized this with rubric-based evaluators scoring LLM outputs against hierarchical criteria[2].
 The pattern works at any scale because it forces the rubric author to separate what is binary from what is judged.

 A working evaluation rubric has three layers.
 The threshold layer is hard pass/fail — factual accuracy, schema compliance, security constraints.
 Cheap to run, cheap to enforce, no debate.
 The quality layer scores subjective dimensions on a 1-5 scale — coherence, tone, completeness, actionability — calibrated against scored examples so two reviewers land within a point of each other.
 The excellence layer identifies outputs that exceed expectations and pulls them into the calibration library so the rubric stays anchored as models improve.